Quintez1/azure-compute-networking/README.md

 - Create a Linux (Ubuntu) VM:

-In the Azure Portal, go to "Virtual machines" and click "Add".
+Go to "Virtual machines" in the Azure Portal and click "Add".
 Select the same Resource Group created previously.
 Enter a name for the VM (e.g., UbuntuVM).
 Choose "Ubuntu Server 20.04 LTS" as the image.